Fiocchi Munizioni: Recent history

-UNI EN ISO 9001: 2000 Certification of the Quality Management System.

-Furthermore, Fiocchi shooting cartridges have contributed to several World Cups and Olympic triumphs, as the Games in Athens in 2004 as well as in those in Beijing in 2008.
+Furthermore, Fiocchi shooting cartridges have contributed to several World Cups and Olympic triumphs, as the Games in Athens in 2004 and Beijing in 2008.

-In 2011 newly developed 12GA shotshells filled with chemical tracer Cyalume in which allows the shooter to see where the shots are going and will greatly help in the training of sporting clays.
+In 2011 newly developed 12GA shotshells filled with chemical tracer Cyalume in which allows the shooter to see where the shots are going and help with training of sporting clays.
 The tracer shots are non-toxic and biodegradable and packaged in a sealed metal can in Fiocchi's line of Canned Heat ammunition.
-The Canned Heat line of ammunition allows a greater shelf life and maintains the quality of the ammo throughout shipping, retail shelf, and consumer handling.
+The Canned Heat line of ammunition allows a greater shelf life.

-Fiocchi Munizioni was entirely owned by private capital heading to the Fiocchi Family, until Czechoslovak Group acquired 70% of the company.
+Fiocchi Munizioni was entirely owned by the Fiocchi Family, until Czechoslovak Group acquired 70% of the company.

 Fiocchi of America

 In partnership with Smith & Wesson, the Fiocchi family had a factory in Alton, Illinois, in the 1950s.
 Diverging company interests caused Fiocchi to sell its share to Smith & Wesson and withdraw from the American market.
-Great-grandson Carlo Fiocchi joined the family business in 1980 at the age of 24 and worked as a product manager in charge of the English-speaking market, his assignment was no doubt influenced by the fact that his grandmother was British.
+Great-grandson Carlo Fiocchi joined the family business in 1980 at the age of 24 and worked as a product manager in charge of the English-speaking market.
 His responsibilities included overseeing its meagre exports to the United States.
 Carlo travelled to the United States on his honeymoon, with instructions to bring back marketing research for a US facility.

 Carlo concluded that opportunities could not be exploited unless Fiocchi had a physical presence.
 In 1983, an FOA facility was built in Springfield, Missouri, to import ammunition, the location selected because of his father’s existing contacts there and that it offered the most favourable rail and trucking costs.
 After a year and a half, they realized that importing loaded ammunition was not an effective business model.
 The company couldn’t react fast enough to the needs of the US shooters.
 Carlo returned to Italy and convinced the president, Paolo, to build a manufacturing plant on a farm he identified in the Ozarks near Springfield.
 Fiocchi negotiated a purchase with the farmer and loans with the bank.
 Providing a platform for quality manufacturing jobs, the Fiocchi enterprise was enthusiastically welcomed by the local government.

-Nevertheless, in April 2005, Pietro, Carlo and Donna Swafford, chief operations manager, boldly attempted to revitalize the company.
-Due in large measure to their acumen, since then FOA sales have increased 500%.
-The US subsidiary imports empty primed hulls from Fiocchi Munizioni and wads from Italy, produced mainly by Baschieri & Pellagri and Gualandi in Bologna, world capital of machine shop engineering, home to Ferrari, Lamborghini and Ducati - and the ancestral home of the Fiocchi family.